-- o Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22° Brix - o Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
-On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - o Dried beans are then sorted in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partners do further quality control and sorting during milling.
-As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality - o Grade 2 and 3 natural lots are categorised this way by the ECX.
-These lots will have a higher defect count than Grade 1 lots, however, our partner do further sorting and removal of defects during milling to ensure Project Origin's G2 and G3 lots are cleaner than the minimum standard
+- Coffees are grown and harvested in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - o Cherries are taken to the washing station where small-holder lots are combined - o Coffee is pulped and floaters separated before going into large tanks for fermentation - o Beans are covered in water and wet-fermented for 12-24 hours to remove mucilage - After fermentation beans are rinsed thoroughly in channels to remove the remaining mucilage and further separate any floaters - Beans are moved to African beds under sun to dry for 10-15 days until moisture level reaches 10-12% - On very hot days and overnight beans may be covered in plastic to control the drying rate - Dried beans are stored in parchment for protection until milling and export preparation where further hand and colour sorting is conducted to improve overall quality - Our local partners do further quality control and sorting during milling.
+As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality - Grade 2 and 3 natural lots are categorised this way by the ECX.
+These lots will have a higher defect count than Grade 1 lots, however, our partners do further sorting and removal of defects during milling to ensure Project Origin's G2 and G3 lots are cleaner than the minimum standard